Home - Electrical equipment

 Accountant1 10,000 (part-time)

-We do not count on the administrator-manager (owner) of the salary, all the net profit from tailoring goes to him.
+We do not rely on the administrator-manager (owner) of the ZP; all net profit from tailoring goes to him.

-How to sew overalls?
+How to sew workwear?
 Key factors in tailoring.

-Calculation of the cost of sewing work (protective) and corporate overalls
+Calculation of the cost of tailoring work (protective) and corporate workwear

 The most common fabrics for sewing work (protective) clothing are cotton, twill and greta.

-We calculate prices using the price list of TK TekstilOpt LLC: https://opttextile.ru/prajs/tkani.html
+We calculate prices using the price list of the company TK TekstilOpt LLC: https://opttextile.ru/prajs/tkani.html

 Let's decide on the amount of fabric for sewing workwear: